fritzmg/contao-swiper/README.md

 Contao Swiper
 =====================

-Contao 4+ bundle to integrate Swiper.js
+Contao 4+ bundle to integrate [Swiper.js](http://idangero.us/swiper/).

 ## Usage

 __jQuery__ needs to be enabled in your page layout.
+This extension replaces the core slider with a Swiper implementation.